 For resources for measuring impact go to Centre for Youth Impact

 Up and coming Events

-Partnership for Young London is working in collaboration with the voluntary and community sector across several London boroughs to provide free training on the Theory of Change.
+Partnership for Young London is working in collaboration with the voluntary and community sectors across several London boroughs to provide free training on the Theory of Change.
 These sessions are a day long and free to attend.
 If you wish to book a session contact firstname.lastname@example.org.

 In September we will be delivering a practical session on Young Men and Emotional Well Being.
 Further details to follow over the next few weeks.